Learn about the opioid crisis, safe opioid prescribing, and overdose prevention.

 Opioids and the Opioid Crisis

-Review general information and related resources on opioids and the opioid overdose crisis, including an overview of how the U.S. Department of Health and Human Services (HHS) and the National Institutes of Health are taking steps to combat it.
+Review general information and related resources on opioids, including an overview of how the U.S. Department of Health and Human Services (HHS) and the National Institutes of Health are taking steps to combat it.
 Read about other current national strategies and guidelines to tackle the crisis, such as:

 - The U.S. Surgeon General’s Spotlight on Opioids